Star Wars Jedi Knight: Jedi Academy: Xbox

 Kevin Gifford of 1Up.com scored the Xbox version a B−.
 He lauded the addition of Xbox Live support and the ability to use a lightsaber from the opening, two of biggest criticisms of Jedi Outcast.
 However, he called the graphics "worryingly out of date by current Xbox standards", saying that when playing in first-person mode "the game looks more like a two-year-old PC shooter than a modern Star Wars game."
 He concluded that "The Xbox Live games make Jedi Academy worth at least a rental to online players, but otherwise, this game's worth it to Star Wars fans only."
-Eurogamer's Kristan Reed was also somewhat unimpressed, scoring the game 6 out of 10 and criticizing the controls; "In common with the PC version, you still find yourself going into battle and fumbling furiously through cyclical menus while numerous baddies are busy blasting seven shades out of you."
+Eurogamers Kristan Reed was also somewhat unimpressed, scoring the game 6 out of 10 and criticizing the controls; "In common with the PC version, you still find yourself going into battle and fumbling furiously through cyclical menus while numerous baddies are busy blasting seven shades out of you."
 She was also critical of the AI and the graphics, concluding that "It's good to see Live make the package this time around, but we're disappointed that after all these years LucasArts is still scratching around abusing the Star Wars brand in this way.
 There are some good ideas here that haven't been realised, and we're once again left waiting for the definitive Star Wars FPS to appear."

 IGN were more impressed, scoring the game 8 out of 10.
 Although they were critical of the graphics and frame rate and found the game to be inferior to Jedi Outcast, reviewer Steve Butts concluded, "For the 15 or so hours that it lasted, I enjoyed Jedi Academy."
-GameSpot's Craig Beers scored the game 8.1 out of 10.
+GameSpots Craig Beers scored the game 8.1 out of 10.
 He praised the mapping of the PC version's controls to the Xbox Controller and the implementation of Xbox Live, but like IGN, he was critical of the frame rates.
 He concluded that "The game may not look great, but it translates well to the Xbox--for those who would prefer to play it on a console.
 It even caters to those who aren't familiar with the Star Wars universe and just want pure action.
 In general, Jedi Knight: Jedi Academy is highly recommendable."
-GameZone's Nick Valentino scored the game 8.2 out of 10 and was especially impressed with the use of Xbox live; "the biggest draw--and the one that has me playing this one very often--is the fact that the multiplayer modes can also be played online using the Xbox Live service.
+GameZones Nick Valentino scored the game 8.2 out of 10 and was especially impressed with the use of Xbox live; "the biggest draw--and the one that has me playing this one very often--is the fact that the multiplayer modes can also be played online using the Xbox Live service.
 That's right, you read it correctly.
 You can duel against other Xbox gamers out there using any of the seven multiplayer modes and even talk trash using your Xbox Communicator.
 Here's your chance to see if you're truly good with the lightsaber."